-More recently, the World Health Organization (WHO) has recommended changing bladder cancer grading to only two categories: 1) well-differentiated or low grade, and 2) poorly differentiated or high grade.
+More recently, the World Health Organization (WHO) has recommended changing bladder cancer grading to only 2 categories: low grade and high grade.
 This is the system that is used in the latest version of the American Joint Committee on Cancer (AJCC) Staging System.

 Used with permission of the AJCC, Chicago, Illinois.
 The original source for this material is the AJCC Cancer Staging Manual, Seventh Edition, published by Springer-Verlag New York, www.cancerstaging.org.